-(ii) Defined contribution plans
+(b) Defined contribution plans

-As required by law, companies in Malaysia make contributions to the state pension scheme, the Employees Provident Fund ("EPF").
-Such contributions are recognised as expenses as incurred.
+As required by law, the Group and the Company contribute to the Employees Provident Fund ("EPF"), the national defined contribution plan.
+Such contributions are recognised as an expense in the profit or loss in the period in which the employees render their services.